 Atmospheric aerosol particles are known for their adverse effects on human health and their impacts on Earth's climate.
-Among those, a class, namely ultrafine particles (UFPs - diameter < 100 nm), is critical, given the particles' high number concentrations (and surface area) in the atmosphere and their capability to travel deep into the human body and to deposit onto sensitive body parts e.g. brain (Schraufnagel, 2020; Kwon et al., 2020).
+Among those, a class, namely ultrafine particles (UFPs - diameter < 100 nm), is critical, given the particles' high number concentrations (and surface area) in the atmosphere and their capability to travel deep into the human body and to deposit onto sensitive body parts, e.g., the brain (Schraufnagel, 2020; Kwon et al., 2020).
 Therefore, scientists have dedicated a large fraction of research to advance the understanding of the chemical composition, sources and sinks of UFPs (Seinfeld and Pandis, 2016).

 UFPs are found to be more abundant close to anthropogenic source locations.
-Studies conducted in Switzerland have demonstrated the prevalence of UFPs closer to major roads and airports (Meier et al., 2015; Eeftens et al.,

-2015; Rivas et al., 2020; Bukowiecki et al., 2002), highlighting the contribution of traffic-related emissions as a significant primary source to UFPs.
+Studies conducted in Switzerland have demonstrated the prevalence of UFPs closer to major roads and airports (Meier et al., 2015; Eeftens et al., 2015; Rivas et al., 2020; Bukowiecki et al., 2002), highlighting the contribution of traffic-related emissions as a significant primary source to UFPs.
 Additionally, Switzerland's proximity to various industrial regions in Europe underscores the role of transboundary pollution in contributing to particulate matter levels (Zotter et al., 2014; FOEN, 2021).
-Composition-based source apportionment studies are typically done on mass basis for e.g. PM{2.5} and PM10 (particulate matter with diameters less than 2.5 and 10 μm, respectively), yet some studies focused on UEP sources by number, utilizing the different patterns and shapes of the measured UEP size distributions (Grange

-45 UFP sources by number, utilizing the different patterns and shapes of the measured UFP size distributions (Grange et al., 2021; Trechera et al., 2023; Cai et al., 2024; Chen et al., 2022; Garcia-Marlès et al., 2024a; Garcia-Marlès et al., 2024b; Vörösmarty et al., 2024; Rivas et al., 2020; Kalkavouras et al., 2024).
+Composition-based source apportionment studies are typically done on mass basis for e.g., $PM{2.5}$ and PM{10} (particulate matter with diameters less than 2.5 and $10 \,\mu$ m, respectively), yet some studies focused on UFP sources by number, utilizing the different patterns and shapes of the measured UFP size distributions (Grange et al., 2021; Trechera et al., 2023; Cai et al., 2024; Chen et al., 2022; Garcia-Marlès et al., 2024a, b; Vörösmarty et al., 2024; Rivas et al., 2020; Kalkavouras et al., 2024).

 Moreover, UFPs can form in the atmosphere from gaseous precursors via chemical processing.
 One example is new particle formation (NPF).
 This phenomenon is found to produce the dominant fraction of the total particle number concentration in several environments worldwide (Kerminen et al., 2018).
 The frequency and intensity of such events depend on various factors including meteorology, the availability of gaseous precursors and the levels of the preexisting particles acting as sinks (Nieminen et al., 2018).
-Previous studies on NPF have shown that sulfuric acid is the major precursor vapor contributing to the early steps of NPF within the boundary layer, especially in the presence of stabilizing bases such as ammonia and amines (Yan et al., 2021; Almeida et al., 2013;

-- 55 Kürten et al., 2016; Sihto et al., 2006; Dada et al., 2023).
+Previous studies on NPF have shown that sulfuric acid is the major precursor vapor contributing to the early steps of NPF within the boundary layer, especially in the presence of stabilizing bases such as ammonia and amines (Yan et al., 2021; Almeida et al., 2013; Kürten et al., 2016; Sihto et al., 2006; Dada et al., 2023).
 The latter are usually associated with agricultural and husbandry activities, although other sources such as traffic and industry have been reported in polluted megacities (Zhu et al., 2022).
 Given the abundance of agricultural activities in Switzerland, NPF is expected to be a major process and contributor to UFP.
 However, NPF field studies in Switzerland have been limited to short-term measurements in high-Alpine environments (at Jungfraujoch, 3580 m a.s.l.)
-(Bianchi et al., 2016; Manninen et al., 20 - 60 al., 2010) leaving large gaps in our understanding of NPF in rural Switzerland and its contribution to the sizedistribution of UFPs.
+(Bianchi et al., 2016; Manninen et al., 2010) leaving large gaps in our understanding of NPF in rural Switzerland and its contribution to the size distribution of UFPs.